 Section 162(m) Issues.
 The Committee's policy with respect to Section 162(m) of the Internal Revenue Code has been to make reasonable efforts to provide that compensation, in the ordinary course, is deductible while preserving the ability to pay bonus and long-term compensation that may not be deductible if such compensation in its view is appropriate to incentivize and reward Company executives relative to their performance.
 As the Committee in recent years has increased the use of restricted stock (rather than options) as a form of annual and long-term compensation, an increasing proportion of the compensation paid to six of the Company's executive officers has exceeded the \$1,000,000 limitation imposed by Section 162(m) with respect to deductible, non-performance-based compensation per executive officer.
 The Company's restricted stock grants have not been performance-based for these purposes; consequently the regular and cumulative vesting, or any accelerated vesting, of one or more awards can result in non-deductible compensation.
-However, as long as the Company so long as the Company so long as the Company continues to distribute at least 90% of its taxable income.
+However, as long as the Company continues to qualify as a REIT under the Code, the payment of non-deductible compensation should not have material adverse consequences for the Company so long as the Company continues to distribute at least 90% of its taxable income.